b17z/parea/content/services.md

 # Services

-Parea primarily works with two types of clients: project teams and investors.
+Parea primarily works with project teams.

 1. For project teams, Parea offers the following services:
 	- Blockchain use case analysis